vOptSolver/vOptGeneric.jl/README.md

 # **vOptSolver**: solver of Multiobjective linear optimization problems

+vOptSolver is currently supported by the ANR/DFG-14-CE35-0034-01 research project [(link)](https://voptproject.wordpress.com/).

 The next release of vOptSolver (version 0.2) is scheduled for June 2017.
-Currently the solver integrates exact algorithms for problems with two and three objectives.
+It integrates exact algorithms for computing a complete set of non-dominated points for structured and non-structured optimization problems with two [and three] objectives ([ ] = forthcoming).

-vOptSolver is currently supported by the ANR/DFG-14-CE35-0034-01 *vOpt* research project [(link)](https://voptproject.wordpress.com/).

-[.] = forthcoming
+Coordinator: Prof. Dr. Xavier Gandibleux [(contact)](http://www.univ-nantes.fr/gandibleux-x)

 ## Goals